By Addison Erwin Sheldon, 1913

 The beginnings of the Oregon Trail in Nebraska were made in 1813 by the little band of returning Astorians (fur traders of the Astoria trading post in present-day Washington) as they, leading their one poor horse, tramped their weary way down the Platte Valley to the Otoe village where they took canoes for their journey down the river.
 These first Oregon Trailers left no track deep enough to be followed.
 They simply made known the way.
 After them, fur traders on horseback and afoot followed nearly the same route.
-On April 10, 1830, Milton Sublette with ten wagons and one milk cow left St. Louis, Missouri and arrived at the Wind River Mountains in present-day Wyoming on July 16th.
+On April 10, 1830, Milton Sublette, with ten wagons and one milk cow, left St. Louis, Missouri, and arrived at the Wind River Mountains in present-day Wyoming on July 16.
 They returned to St. Louis the same summer, bringing back ten wagons loaded with furs and the faithful cow which furnished milk all the way.
 Theirs were the first wagon wheels on the Oregon Trail across Nebraska.
 The track they made from the mouth of the Kansas River up the valley of the Little Blue River and up the south side of the Platte and North Platte was followed by others and thus became the historic trail.
 Their famous cow and the old horse, which 17 years before had carried the burdens for the Astorians, are entitled to a high place among the pioneers of the West.

 In 1832, Captain Bonneville, whose story is told by Washington Irving, followed over Sublette’s trail from the Missouri River to the mountains.
-In the same year, Nathaniel J. Wyeth following the same trail pushed through the South Pass in the mountains and on to Oregon, thus making an open road from the Missouri River to the Pacific Ocean.
-With slight changes, this road remained the Oregon Trail through the years of overland travel.
-Every spring in May the long emigrant wagon trains left the Missouri River and arrived on the Pacific coast in November.
+In the same year, Nathaniel J. Wyeth followed the same trail through the South Pass in the mountains and on to Oregon, thus making an open road from the Missouri River to the Pacific Ocean.
+This road remained the Oregon Trail through the years of overland travel with slight changes.
+Every spring in May, the long emigrant wagon trains left the Missouri River and arrived on the Pacific coast in November.
 It was a wonderful trip.